cryptimeleon/subzero/README.md

 This class provides the specification of the zero knowledge proof of knowledge protocol, using the Cryptimeleon Math and Craco libraries.

 ### Public parameters class
-This class is required whenever the protocol contains an inequality expression (a range proof) or a disjunction expression (a partial proof of knowledge) that is contained anywhere in a conjunction expression.
+This class is required whenever the protocol contains an inequality expression (a range proof), or a disjunction expression (a partial proof of knowledge) that is contained anywhere in a conjunction expression.

 ### Test class
 This class will create an instance of the protocol and run it.
 Variables will be instantiated with default values (which may result in the test failing), and thus this class should be edited as needed.

 Syntax specification
 --------------------
 The following describes the [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) (Extended Backus-Naur Form) specification of the DSL grammar.

 Note that some programs that follow this syntax are not necessarily valid, as there are additional semantic rules for a valid protocol.
+The grammar is designed to be more permissive than necessary to allow for detailed semantic errors, as opposed to obscure syntax errors.

 A Subzero program consists of a single ```<protocol>```.

 ```
 <protocol> ::=
    <protocol-name>?
    <function-definition>*

-(<pp-list> ';'?)? <witness-list> ';'?
+   ((<witness-list> | <pp-list> | <constant-list>) ';'?)+
    ('statement' ':'?)? <expression> ';'?

 <function-definition> ::= 'inline'? <identifier> <parameter-list> '{' <expression> ';'? '}' ';'?